max-su/lol-chime/README.md

 --------
 *   Please install [Node.js & NPM](https://nodejs.org/en/download/) if you haven't already!
 *   We require [mplayer](https://sourceforge.net/projects/mplayerwin/) to run the audio chime in node.
 (If you don't install it, that's okay but you might not get the audio chime!)
+*   Open up terminal and type in ```mplayer``` and hit enter a blur of text should roll by, as long as it runs without a command not found, you're good to go!
 *   Open up terminal and run
 ```
 npm install lol-chime -g